 The selection of a delivery system is a critical factor in determining clinical success of inhaled corticosteroid therapy.
 Delivery systems can significantly affect both topical and systemic activity of inhaled corticosteroids.
 Poor inhaler technique has been reported in up to 89 percent of patients.
-38 hard to coordinate the press-and-breathe action.
+46

+Metered dose inhalers (MDIs) are pressurized spray inhalers, available in suspension and solution, for which the user has to press down on the metal canister to release the medicine and then inhale.
+MDIs deliver approximately 15 to 35 percent of the administered dose to the lungs.
+Spacer chambers can be attached to MDIs to make them easier to use by people who find it hard to coordinate the press-and-breathe action.
 When using the spacer, the user can take several breaths to inhale the medicine, which is held in the chamber, so that it is more likely that the proper amount of medicine will reach the airways.
-There are currently two inhalers that are still in the CFC MDI formulation, Azmacort and Aerobid/Aerobid M. Azmacort has discontinued Azmacort effective December 31, 2009; however some product may still be available.
-There is no date specified for the discontinuation of Aerobid/Aerobid M.
+There are currently two inhalers that are still in the chlorofluorocarbons (CFC) MDI formulation, Azmacort and Aerobid/Aerobid M. Azmacort has been discontinued effective December 31, 2009; however some product may still be available.
+The last date for Aerobid to be manufactured, sold, or dispensed was June 30, 2011.